Terms & Conditions for Supply

 Terms and Conditions for Supply of Electricity: 3T Power Limited

-1. Scope of Agreement
+- Scope of Agreement

-This document sets out the terms and conditions (“Terms and Conditions”) for the supply of electricity by 3T Power Ltd, a company having it’s registered office at 1 Davies Road, Newtownstewart, Co Tyrone BT78 4NH (“3T Power / we / us”) to a person or entity (“you“) and for the payment for such electricity by you to us.
+This document sets out the terms and conditions (“Terms and Conditions”) for the supply of electricity by 3T Power Limited, a company having its registered office at 1 Davies Road, Newtownstewart, Co Tyrone BT78 4NH (“3T Power / we / us”) to a person or entity (“you“) and for the payment for such electricity by you to us.
 These Terms and Conditions together with the Electricity Supply Contract (the “Supply Contract”) that applies to your supply form the legally binding contract (“Agreement“) between you and us.

 As your supplier, we arrange for delivery of electricity to your premises.
 Northern Ireland Electricity Networks Limited (the “Network Operator”) is responsible for the quality and continuity of your supply and you have a separate contract with them.
 Please refer to section 19 below for more information about the role of the Network Operator.